julien-michot/tinyopt/README.md

 ![Tinyopt Builds](https://github.com/julien-michot/tinyopt/actions/workflows/build.yml/badge.svg)

 # tinyopt

-`tinyopt` is a lightweight, header only optimization library.
+The `tinyopt` library is a minimalist, header-only c++ software component designed for the efficient resolution of optimization challenges.
+Specifically, it targets small-scale, dense non-linear least squares problems, which are prevalent in various scientific and engineering applications.

-It can be used to solve small, dense non-linear least squares problems.
+At its core, tinyopt leverages the robust Levenberg-Marquardt algorithm, a well-established iterative technique, to navigate the complex landscape of non-linear optimization.
+This algorithm, renowned for its ability to strike a balance between the steepest descent and Gauss-Newton methods, ensures reliable convergence even in the presence of challenging problem characteristics.

-It implements a Levenberg-Marquardt optimizer as well as automatic differentiation using [Ceres'Jet] (https://github.com/ceres-solver/ceres-solver).
+Furthermore, to facilitate the computation of derivatives, a crucial aspect of optimization, `tinyopt` seamlessly integrates the automatic differentiation capabilities provided by [Ceres'Jet] (https://github.com/ceres-solver/ceres-solver).
+This integration empowers users to effortlessly compute accurate gradients and Hessians, thereby streamlining the optimization process and enhancing the overall precision of the solutions obtained.

 # Installation